cjyuan/cyf-notes/ITP-JS3-Sprint3-PR-comments.md

 A better practice is to define styles in an external CSS file and use 'class' in JavaScript to apply styles to elements.

+---
+You could also consider loading the JS code as an ES module:

+`<script src="alarmclock.js" type="module"></script>`

+This offers a couple of key advantages:
+- `defer` is implied: Module scripts are loaded asynchronously and executed only after the HTML document has been fully parsed.

+- Scoped execution: The code runs in the module scope, avoiding unintended pollution of the global namespace.

 ### Alarmclock App

 Code works fine if a user only clicks the "Set Alarm" button once.